YeriAddict/iris-recognition/README.md

 Process:

-- IrisIlluminater: Estimates the background illumination of the iris by dividing the image into 16x16 blocks, calculate the mean value for each block, contructs a block matrix of mean values, and resizes the block matrix to the original image size using bicubic interpolation.
+- IrisIlluminater: Estimate the background illumination of the iris by dividing the image into 16 x 16 blocks, calculate the mean value for each block, contruct a block matrix of mean values, and resize the block matrix to the original image size using bicubic interpolation.

-- IrisEnhancer: Enhances contrast by subtracting the background illumination from the normalized image, dividing the image into 32x32 blocks, and applying histogram equalization to blocks of the image.
+- IrisEnhancer: Enhance contrast by subtracting the background illumination from the normalized image, dividing the image into 32 x 32 blocks, and applying histogram equalization to blocks of the image.

 4. Feature Extraction (FeatureExtraction.py)

-Objective: Handles feature extraction from iris images using custom Gabor filters and block-based feature extraction methods.
+Objective: Handle feature extraction from iris images using custom Gabor filters and block-based feature extraction methods.

 Process:

-- Gabor Filters: Two custom Gabor filters (modulation function and Guassian envelope) are applied to the iris' region of interest (ROI).
+- Gabor Filters: Apply two custom Gabor filters (modulation function and Guassian envelope) to the iris' region of interest (ROI) - 48 x 512.

-- Block-based Features: The image is divided into small blocks, and for each block, the mean and average absolute deviation are calculated.
+- Block-based Features: Divide the ROI into small blocks, and for each block, calculate the mean and average absolute deviation.

-- Rotation: Features are extracted after rotating the image at multiple angles to handle angular misalignment.
+- Rotation: Extract features after rotating the image at multiple angles to handle angular misalignment.

 5. Iris Matching (IrisMatching.py)

-Objective: Matches input iris feature vectors to their respective classes using LDA and a nearest center classifier.
+Objective: Match input iris feature vectors to their respective classes using LDA and a nearest center classifier.

 Process:

-- LDA Projection: Projects feature vectors into a lower-dimensional space.
+- LDA Projection: Project feature vectors into a lower-dimensional space.

-- Nearest Center Classifier: Matches the projected vector to the nearest class center in the reduced space using L1, L2, or Cosine distance.
+- Nearest Center Classifier: Match the projected vector to the nearest class center in the reduced space using L1, L2, or Cosine distance.

 6. Performance Evaluation (PerformanceEvaluation.py)

-Objective: Evaluates model performance using metrics such as Correct Recognition Rate (CRR), False Match Rate (FMR), and False Non-Match Rate (FNMR).
+Objective: Evaluate model performance using metrics such as Correct Recognition Rate (CRR), False Match Rate (FMR), and False Non-Match Rate (FNMR).

 Metrics:

-- Correct Recognition Rate (CRR): Measures the percentage of correctly recognized irises.
+- Correct Recognition Rate (CRR): The percentage of correctly recognized irises (identification mode)

-- False Match Rate (FMR): The percentage of impostor matches incorrectly classified as genuine matches.
+- False Match Rate (FMR): The percentage of impostor matches incorrectly classified as genuine matches (verification mode).

-- False Non-Match Rate (FNMR): The percentage of genuine matches incorrectly classified as non-matches.
+- False Non-Match Rate (FNMR): The percentage of genuine matches incorrectly classified as non-matches (verification mode).

 7. Iris Recognition (IrisRecognition.py)

-Objective: The core pipeline that integrates the localization, normalization, enhancement, feature extraction, and matching modules to recognize irises.
+Objective: Create the core pipeline that integrates the localization, normalization, enhancement, feature extraction, and matching modules to recognize irises.

+*Note: More details are written as comments in each python script.*

 ## Usage